QratorLabs/stream-data-processor/README.md

 # Stream data processor library

-This library provides instruments to create distributed asynchronous acyclic computation graph to process continuous stream of arriving data.
+This library provides instruments for creating distributed asynchronous acyclic computation graph to process continuous stream of arriving data.
 All data passing through this graph is represented as `arrow::RecordBatch` - a columnar format of Apache Arrow library.
 It has typed fields (columns) and records (rows), can be serialized and deserialized from `arrow::Buffer` - an object containing a pointer to a piece of contiguous memory with a particular size.